AdobeDocs/commerce-merchant-services.en/help/payment-services/order-payment-status.md

 ## Update report data

-The Order payment status report view shows a _Last updated_ timestamp that shows the last time that the report information was updated.
+The Order payment status report view shows a _[!UICONTROL Last updated]_ timestamp that shows the last time that the report information was updated.
 By default, Order payment status report data is auto-refreshed every three hours.

 You can also manually force a refresh of the Order payment status report data to see the most up-to-date report information.